 What to pack for a cruise to the UK includes bringing clothes that can be layered.
 Depending on which areas of the UK you are travelling to, temperatures can vary dramatically even during the summer.

-The coastal and northern areas such as Scotland, Northern Ireland and northern England tend to be chilly, so pack jackets such as a light raincoat or waterproof windbreaker with a hood that can be worn over shirts and sweaters.
+The coastal and northern areas such as Scotland, Ireland and northern England tend to be chilly, so pack jackets such as a light raincoat or waterproof windbreaker with a hood that can be worn over shirts and sweaters.
 The warmer, southern regions of the UK won’t require as much protection but pack a light coat and umbrella in your knapsack just in case.
 While many shore excursion buses provide umbrellas for tours, they are not always offered.

 In the UK you can expect to visit a wide range of attractions from magnificent castles and glorious gardens to large museums and cozy pubs and shops.
 On days that you know you’ll be walking a lot, wear a pair of comfortable shoes.